Skip To Main Content

 Two men reviewing notes on a page between laptops

-Instead, use password-protected pages, or Portals, to make this information quickly accessible to your school community.
+Instead, use password-protected pages or Portals to make this information quickly accessible to your school community.
 When digital security is compromised, passwords for all Portal users can be reset in bulk — preventing further issues before they arise.

-2. Private and Safe Digital Communication Tools
+2. Private and Safe Mass Notification Software

 Personally identifiable and private information should always be placed behind a password-protected page.